calvinhobbes119/Model-Predictive-Control/README.md

 Overview
 ---
 This project implements Model Predictive Control (MPC) for Udacity's Self Driving Car Nanodegree.
-It uses an MPC optimizer to estimate the best trajectory of actuators (steering and throttle) to minimize a defined cost function which depends on Cross-track-error (CTE), steering angle error (epsi) and smooth change in control actuators over a predetermined time horizon.
+It uses an MPC optimizer to estimate the best trajectory of actuators (steering and throttle) to minimize a defined cost function which depends on Cross-track-error (CTE), steering angle error (epsi) and ensures a smooth change in control actuators over a predetermined time horizon.

 Code changes
 ---